 Developing successful catalytic projects can prove up demand for a product and lead to additional development in the area.
-Recently there have been three significant mixed-use infill development projects along 4th Street, located at 1319, 4322 and 4419 4th Street NW.
+Recently there have been three significant mixed-use infill development projects along 4th Street, located at 1319, 4322 and 4419 4th Street NW as seen in Figure 5.